GENERAL SCHOOL OPERATIONS

 be a positive model in leadership and character to the MPA student body.

-(Members may be revoked by Ad Council if viewed that values and principals of Mount Pisgah Academy are not adhered to.
+(Members may be revoked by Steering Committee if viewed that values and principals of Mount Pisgah Academy are not adhered to.

 Past experience has indicated that some young people in time of stress and emotional upset have made unwise use of drugs; therefore, we require that the deans be notified of all prescriptions necessary for the student and that these be given to the dean or administration for proper dispensing by the school nurse.

 When a student chooses to attend Mount Pisgah Academy, it is assumed that he/she has chosen to give proper respect and observance to the religious beliefs of the Seventh-day Adventist Church.
 It is required that dormitory students attend the campus religious services and worships.
 This requirement does not become a burden when the student keeps in mind the religious ideals of the church and school.
 Such attendance will prove to be a blessing and strength to each student who chooses God’s way.
 The playing of sports and other secular recreational activities is prohibited on Sabbath.
-The sincere, conscientious person will remember to observe Sabbath with proper reverence and respect.
+Remember to observe Sabbath with proper reverence and respect.

 SCHEDULED LEAVES AND OPEN WEEKENDS

-An open weekend is defined as a weekend other than the regularly scheduled leaves or one not specifically closed by the school whereby a student may request to leave the campus.
-Leave slips should be obtained from the dean’s office and must be signed by the work supervisor, organizational sponsor, and the dean, and turned in to the dean’s office by 8:00 AM on Thursdays.
+An open weekend is defined as a weekend other than the regularly scheduled leaves, or one not specifically closed by the school whereby a student may request to leave the campus.
+Leave slips should be obtained from the dean’s office and must be signed by the work supervisor, organizational sponsor (if applicable), and the dean, and turned in to the dean’s office by 8:00 AM on Thursdays.
 For scheduled home leaves the proper form must be obtained from the dean.
 Once students return to campus, the leave is over.
 They are not to leave again without further permission from the dean.

 All students are expected to be back at school at the designated time unless delayed by illness, in which case the parent must notify the dean by telephone.
 All open weekend leaves terminate at 7:30 PM. on Sunday.
 All scheduled home leaves will terminate at 9:00 PM on the specified day.
 Any failure to meet these requirements without prior arrangement will result in discipline.
 Students will not be granted permission to go anywhere other than home unless the respective dean has a documentation from the parents granting such permission.
 A documented letter of invitation from the home to be visited must also be sent to the dean.
 Please make all dental and doctor appointments coincide with weekend and scheduled home leaves.